omitobi/dev_ideas/README.md

 # dev_ideas
 Lists the development Idea conceived with date

-- Rethink how Mysql migrations work (using Laravel migrations as case study)
+- Rethink how SQL database table migrations work (using Laravel migrations as case study)

 ## Github Bot
 - add links of issues or repo (starred) to your list in a specific repo's Readme file and group them [13-07-2018] :question: